shnewto/sheas.blog/posts/2018-rust-impl-period.md

 * [Enable Cargo features for quickchecking crate](https://github.com/rust-lang-nursery/rust-bindgen/pull/1180)

 I count my experience as a success.
-Mostly because three PRs were merged and the corresponding issues closed and a little bit because the crate was noticed by [@steveklabnik](https://twitter.com/steveklabnik) (who does a pretty damn good job summing up its function, "bindgen uses quickcheck to generate random c header files and then tries to parse them".).
+Mostly because three PRs were merged and the corresponding issues closed and little bit because the crate was noticed by [@steveklabnik](https://twitter.com/steveklabnik) (who does a pretty damn good job summing up its function, "bindgen uses quickcheck to generate random c header files and then tries to parse them".).